JorgetheDev/Air-Quality-DataSet/README.md

 o	this is the main python file
 -	the program will ask for iterations, learning rate and in the end will ask you if you would like to see the graph.
--	Will also generate the log file in the local directory
+-	Will also generate the log file in the local directory Option 2:
+-	Upload files to google colab
+-	Copy and paste each file code onto separate code blocks
+-	Run from the execute block
+-	Notice – if choosing a high number of iterations, it takes a while to run on google colab